askrepo

 README:

 This program reads the content of Git-managed text files in a specified directory, sends it to the Google Gemini API, and provides answers to questions based on the specified prompt.
+It supports streaming responses for real-time feedback.

 ❯ askrepo --help

-Usage: askrepo [OPTIONS] [BASE_PATH]
+Usage: askrepo [options] [base_path]

 Arguments: